 The SSID in the Probe Request frame matches the SSID of the STA’s.

-dot11ColocatedRNRImplemented is true, the SSID in the Probe Request frame matches the SSID of an AP that is co-located with the STA and the AP is reported by the STA in a Reduced Neighbor Report element in Beacons and Probe Responses according to the rules defined in [20257]26.17.2.3 (Scanning in the 6 GHz band).
+dot11ColocatedRNRImplemented is true, the SSID in the Probe Request frame matches the SSID of an AP that is co-located with the STA and the AP is reported by the STA in a Reduced Neighbor Report element in Beacons and Probe Responses according to the rules defined in [20257]26.17.2.4 (Out of band discovery of a 6 GHz BSS).

 The dot11SSIDListImplemented is true, the SSID List element is present in the Probe Request frame and includes the SSID of the STA’s BSS.

-The dot11ColocatedRNRImplemented is true, the dot11SSIDListImplemented is true, the SSID List element is present in the Probe Request frame and includes the SSID corresponding to an AP that is co-located with the STA and the AP is reported by the STA in a Reduced Neighbor Report element in Beacons and Probe Responses according to the rules defined in 26.17.2.4 (Out of band discovery of a 6 GHz BSS).
+dot11ColocatedRNRImplemented is true, the dot11SSIDListImplemented is true, the SSID List element is present in the Probe Request frame and includes the SSID corresponding to an AP that is co-located with the STA and the AP is reported by the STA in a Reduced Neighbor Report element in Beacons and Probe Responses according to the rules defined in 26.17.2.4 (Out of band discovery of a 6 GHz BSS).

 dot11ShortSSIDListImplemented is true, the Short SSID List element is present in the Probe Request frame and includes the Short SSID corresponding to the SSID of the STA's BSS.

-dot11ColocatedRNRImplemented is true, dot11ShortSSIDListImplemented is true, the Short SSID List element is present in the Probe Request frame and includes the Short SSID corresponding to the SSID of an AP that is co-located with the STA and the AP is reported by the STA in a Reduced Neighbor Report element in Beacons and Probe Responses according to the rules defined in [20257]26.17.2.3 (Scanning in the 6 GHz band).
+dot11ColocatedRNRImplemented is true, dot11ShortSSIDListImplemented is true, the Short SSID List element is present in the Probe Request frame and includes the Short SSID corresponding to the SSID of an AP that is co-located with the STA and the AP is reported by the STA in a Reduced Neighbor Report element in Beacons and Probe Responses according to the rules defined in [20257]26.17.2.4 (Out of band discovery of a 6 GHz BSS).

-The STA is a member of a the multiple BSSID set, STA's BSSID is a nontransmitted BSSID and the Address 1 field of the Probe Request frame contains the broadcast address.[20033]
+[20033]

-[20272]Delete the 4th paragraph that begins “If the Multiple BSSID bit is set...”.(#15058)
+[20272](#15058)

 26.17.2.3.2 Fast passive scanning